 I get it.
 If you haven’t been through the tragedy that is toxic mold, it is pretty tough to wrap your brain around the whole situation.
 I know my family and friends really struggled with how to help.
 Since we lost everything we owned TWICE, it seemed pretty overwhelming to people and they were just at a loss with what they could do.
 To them, it seemed so small compared to our ginormous need.

-Today I would like to share 9 things you can do to help an individual or a family who has fallen victim to toxic mold.
+Today I would like to share 9 things you can do to help an individual or a family who has fallen victim to mold exposure.
 And by falling victim, I mean losing everything – their home, their belongings, their health.
 These might be temporary losses in the event of a recent or small scale mold issue.
 In the case of a large scale, long standing issue (like ours), the loss is devastating, permanent, and forever life altering.
 In either case, there are a lot of ways you can support and help those in need.
 And remember- these are just suggestions, not hard and firm “must do’s.”

-9 Ways To Help A Victim Of Toxic Mold
+9 Ways To Help A Victim Of Toxic Mold Exposure

 1. Offer the person(s) a place to stay.
 We had to leave our home almost immediately after we received our test results.
 Luckily, two out of three of the humans living in my house had a place to go to.
 Rasta Daddy remained in the home until an alternate living arrangement presented itself.
 But that took a couple of months which was far from ideal.
 If you have an extra room and can offer it up for the short term, please do so.

-2. Offer the foster any pets living with the person or family.
+2. Offer to foster any pets living with the person or family.
 I went into panic mode trying to find temporary homes for my cats.
 That also took months to sort out.
 They are safe now but for a while there I was close to having to make a really tough decision about their fate.
 Anyone who has to abandon their life because of mold does NOT want to send their pet(s) to a shelter.
 Many toxic mold victims lose everything.
 There is no reason that person or family should also have to give up their beloved pet if a temporary foster home can be found.

 3. Start a fundraiser!
 I had a couple of friends who jumped on the fundraiser bandwagon.
 They wanted to help us pay for the initial appointment with a mold specialist who could assess our health issues.
 Toxic mold is expensive.
 The testing is expensive.
 If you choose to remediate the home, that is expensive.
 Temporary living arrangements are expensive.
 If you lose everything, that is expensive as you have to replace so much.
 Should you go the way of a lawsuit, that has a LOT of upfront costs that are the responsibility of the victim and not the attorney.
 Let’s not forget medical care.
 That is beyond expensive.
 Any and all financial support is welcome.